sinjinablueshirt/game-strategies/README.md

 You should write a `Command` for this exercise, similar to the others.
 Additionally, you should write at least one expect test for this function.
 Make sure you devise `Game`s which illustrate a variety of different situations.

+### Exercise 6: Even more moves ahead!

+We've never mentioned its name thus far, but we've been secretly been implementing a version of the algorithm ["Minimax"](https://en.wikipedia.org/wiki/Minimax).
+It was one of the earlier algorithms to beat humans at complex games like chess, and it's also the algorithm we'll be implementing next.

+Thus far we've implemented an algorithm that can look __1__ move into the future and if it can win/not lose into the future, it can make the best decision.
+One immediate idea is:

+* What if we look **further** into the future?

+Take a moment to intuitively think, for yourself on a piece of paper/on a text file, if you could look __2__ moves into the future on tic tac toe/how would you pick your next move?
+What about __3__?
+Discuss with another fellow or if no one is available talk to a TA!

+Minimax has a couple of parts:

+* __score__: What is the current "score" of the game's position?
+This is a bit silly on a game like tic-tac-toe/omok, but you could think of "winning" as +infinity score and losing as -infinity score.
+You could also come up with heuristics like, if I see "2" pieces together, then I add 4, if my opponent has 4 pieces together, then I subtract 50.
+Or even if I have n pieces together, I add `n*n` to my score.
+* __maximizing__ player: You win when your score reaches +infinity, so you want to __maximize__ the score.
+* __minimizing__ player: Your opponent wins when the score reaches -inifinity, so they will always want to __minimize__ the score.

+Minimax assumes that both players will play optimally, so minimax assumes that the __maximizing__ player will always pick the move that results in the maximum score, and that the __minimizing__ player picks the smaller score.

+Minimax operates under a "max-depth" it will travese to it will take as a parameter "how many moves into the future" it should try to evaluate.
+It will then build a tree like the ones shown in this [wikipedia page](https://en.wikipedia.org/wiki/Minimax) and run the __score__ function on "terminal" nodes that are nodes where either the game ends (score is infinity) or where the max depth has been reached.

+You can use your already implemented `evaluate` function to implement a `score` function.
+You can implement `score` in `tictactoe_game_ai.ml`.
+A very basic version of score can be -infinity for loss, +infinity for win, [0.0] for the game continuing.

+#### Exercise 5.2

+Read the pseudocode on minimax from [wikipedia](https://en.wikipedia.org/wiki/Minimax#Pseudocode).

+**What is a "terminal node"?**

+A terminal node is the game ending by someone winning/losing or by the game tie'ing due to all of the slots being filled.

+**What is the "heuristic value of node"?**

+It would be the `score` function you just implemented.

+**What is the "child of node"**?

+The `available_moves` function

+If you have any questions please ask a TA!

+Implement minimax by following the pseudocode from wikipedia!
+Can you solve the entire game?!